|Arlington, Texas, United States|

 (projects i'm following)

-Posted by Chowgene Koay about 6 years ago
+Posted by Chowgene Koay over 6 years ago

 Over the course of a week, I did research on other wicking methods for seed propagation and found this site.
 The wicking seed starter used a floating raft that would act as a table for the seed starts.
 On top of the table, a capillary mat is placed to wick water up to the plants eliminating the need to water constantly.

 2. Plastic Tray + Styrofoam/ Cinder Block Table

 I opted to try using a plastic tray that would have styrofoam underneath to help it float and using cinderblocks as the table for the seed starting unit.
 The capillary mat was purchased through Amazon here.

 I used lunch trays from the school for my styrofoam raft.
 On top, I cut a sheet of plastic I had from some old rubbermaid tubs.
 The styrofoam table for the seed starter worked okay.
 If the Styrofoam is not one single piece or if the weight is not equally distributed, part of the table will sink into the water reservoir.
 I may need to get a thicker piece of Styrofoam to make it work appropriately or a thicker single piece.
 I'm not quite sure.
 In the end, it proved to be child proof and a good lesson on density for the 5th graders, a partial success.

 Upgrade 2: Cinderblock Table

 Instead of using a floating table for the seed starts, I decided to try using cinder blocks.
 So far so good.
 The cinder blocks with the pots reaches a little under an foot in height maximizing the amount for the water reservoir and wicking potential (water wicks up a little under a food).
 Since it is solid table with small gaps in between the blocks, it works well for holding the starts above the water reservoir.
 Life is good (at the moment).

 Advancing the Technology